Yajnavalkya: Yoga Yajnavalkya

-According to Vishwanath Narayan Mandlik, these references to Yajnavalkya in other texts, in addition to the eponymous Yoga Yajnavalkya, may be to different sages with the same name.
+According to Vishwanath Narayan Mandlik, these references to Yajnavalkya in other texts, in addition to the eponymous Yoga Yajnavalkya, may be two different sages with the same name.

 Ideas

 On karma and rebirth

-One of the early expositions of karma and rebirth theories appear in the discussions of Yajnavalkya.
+One of the early expositions of karma and rebirth theories appears in the discussions of Yajnavalkya.

 Max Muller and Paul Deussen, in their respective translations, describe the Upanishad's view of "Soul, Self" and "free, liberated state of existence" as, "[Self] is imperishable, for he cannot perish; he is unattached, for he does not attach himself; unfettered, he does not suffer, he does not fail.
 He is beyond good and evil, and neither what he has done, nor what he has omitted to do, affects him. (...)
 He therefore who knows it [reached self-realization], becomes quiet, subdued, satisfied, patient, and collected.
 He sees self in Self, sees all as Self.
 Evil does not overcome him, he overcomes all evil.
 Evil does not burn him, he burns all evil.
 Free from evil, free from spots, free from doubt, he became Atman-Brâhmana; this is the Brahma-world, O King, thus spoke Yajnavalkya."

 On spiritual liberation

-The section 4.3 of the Brihadaranyaka Upanishad is attributed to Yajnavalkya, and it discusses the premises of moksha (liberation, freedom), and provides some of its most studied hymns.
+The section 4.3 of the Brihadaranyaka Upanishad is attributed to Yajnavalkya.
+It has a dialogue between Janaka and Yajnavalkya exploring the nature of the Atman in different states of consciousness and existence, including wakefulness, dream, deep sleep, death, migration, and final liberation.
+It discusses the premises of moksha (liberation, freedom), and provides some of its most studied hymns.
 Paul Deussen calls it, "unique in its richness and warmth of presentation", with profoundness that retains its full worth in modern times.